 No effort is made by the TMN to influence the views, experiences, or conclusions drawn by the fellows, who are left free to make up their own minds about America.

 Although the TMN does not fund news reporting trips, fellows are encouraged to send features, blogs, and other interpretative pieces while they are on the road.
 During their visits, fellows are also often asked to give talks or classes at partner institutions, and may be invited to participate in Atlantic Council events and activities.

 Those selected usually already have a solid career base in journalism and work for influential media in their own country.
 Once they return to Europe, they become part of a dynamic and expanding network of transatlantic journalists, linked by social media and other contacts.

-By the end of 2016, 48 Transatlantic Media Fellowships had been awarded to journalists from 18 different countries throughout Europe, with two more fellows already chosen for 2017.
+By mid-2018, 57 Transatlantic Media Fellowships had been awarded to journalists from 17 different countries throughout Europe.

 These fellowships are made possible by a generous grant from the Marianne and Marcus Wallenberg Foundation in Stockholm.
 The Foundation plays no role in selecting fellows and does not seek to influence their journalistic activities.